 There Might Be Others embraces the global characteristics of In C and was developed over a two-year period during residencies in Turkey, Canada, and Poland with merged casts of New York dancers and local performers.
-Selected members from each country join the New York premiere.
-The project features costume design by Lazier’s longtime collaborator Mary Jo Mecca and lighting design by the award-winning Davison Scandrett, who will create a reservoir of lighting environments he can call upon in performance, following the same score of the performers.
-Dramaturgy is by Naomi Leonard, a professor of aerospace engineering at Princeton University who specializes in group decision-making and collective motion.
+Selected members from each country joined the New York premiere.
+The piece features costume design by Lazier’s longtime collaborator Mary Jo Mecca and lighting design by the award-winning Davison Scandrett, who create a reservoir of lighting environments he can call upon in performance, following the same score of the performers.

-There Might Be Others is performed by New York dancers Simon Courchel, Natalie Green, raja feather kelly, Cori Kresge, Christopher Ralph, Anna Schön, and Saúl Ulerio.
-Joining the cast from Poland are Agnieszka Kryst, Jan Lorys, Ramona Nagabczynska, Pawel Sakowicz.
-Rhonda Baker and Sara Coffin from Canadian partner Mocean Dance join the cast; and from Turkey Tan Temel, artistic director of TORK Dance, also joins the project.
+There Might Be Others is performed by collective cast of dancers blending members of the NY cast with communities from Canada, Poland, and Turkey.
+New York dancers include Simon Courchel, Natalie Green, raja feather kelly, Cori Kresge, Christopher Ralph, Anna Schön, Saúl Ulerio and Christopher Williams; Princeton alumni performers include Sophie Andreassi, Oge Ude, Glenna Yu, and Raven White.
+Polish collaborators include Agnieszka Kryst, Jan Lorys, Ramona Nagabczynska, Pawel Sakowicz; Canadian partner Mocean Dance cast includes Rhonda Baker, Sara Coffin, Susanne Chui, Sarah Rozee, and Georgia Skinner from the cast; and from Turkey Tan Temel and Sernaz Demeral of TORK Dance are project partners.

 The performances at New York Live Arts were supported by a veritable league of people and institutions.
 The New York premiere of There Might Be Others was commissioned by New York Live Arts and was presented with support from The Harkness Foundation for Dance, Culture.pl as part of The Campus Project, and with funding from The American Turkish Society, Trust for Mutual Understanding, Özyegin University, Polish Cultural Institute New York, Peter B. Lewis Center for the Arts, The Province of Nova Scotia’s Department of Communities, Culture and Heritage, and Mocean Dance.